smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 database.databaseType=postgresql
 ```

-**BEWARE** Make sure you keep a copy of this file; any front end RIF web application upgrade will overwrite it.
+**BEWARE** Make sure you keep a copy of this file; a RIF services upgrade will overwrite it.

 ## 4.2 Setup Network

-This section not required is yuou are running on localhost (e.g. a laptop).
+This section not required is you are running on localhost (e.g. a laptop).

 By default tomcat runs on port 8080, if you have installed the Apache webserver (Postgres installs can) then it will appear on port 8081.
 This can be
 detected using the ```netstat``` command (the syntax will be slightly differ on Linux):